Europe: 20th century to the present

 European integration also grew after the Second World War.
 In 1949 the Council of Europe was founded, following a speech by Sir Winston Churchill, with the idea of unifying Europe to achieve common goals.
 It includes all European states except for Belarus, Russia, and Vatican City.
 The Treaty of Rome in 1957 established the European Economic Community between six Western European states with the goal of a unified economic policy and common market.
 In 1967 the EEC, European Coal and Steel Community, and Euratom formed the European Community, which in 1993 became the European Union.
-The EU established a parliament, court and central bank, and introduced the euro as a unified currency.
+The EU established a parliament, a court and a central bank, and introduced the euro as a unified currency.
 Between 2004 and 2013, more Central European countries began joining, expanding the EU to 28 European countries and once more making Europe a major economical and political centre of power.
 However, the United Kingdom withdrew from the EU on 31 January 2020, as a result of a June 2016 referendum on EU membership.
-The Russo-Ukrainian conflict, which has been ongoing since 2014, steeply escalated when Russia launched a full-scale invasion of Ukraine on 24 February 2022, marking the largest humanitarian and refugee crisis in Europe since the Second World War and the Yugoslav Wars.
+The Russo-Ukrainian War, which has been ongoing since 2014, steeply escalated when Russia launched a full-scale invasion of Ukraine on 24 February 2022, marking the largest humanitarian and refugee crisis in Europe since the Second World War and the Yugoslav Wars.

 Geography

 Europe makes up the western fifth of the Eurasian landmass.
 It has a higher ratio of coast to landmass than any other continent or subcontinent.
 Its maritime borders consist of the Arctic Ocean to the north, the Atlantic Ocean to the west and the Mediterranean, Black and Caspian Seas to the south.

 Land relief in Europe shows great variation within relatively small areas.
 The southern regions are more mountainous, while moving north the terrain descends from the high Alps, Pyrenees and Carpathians, through hilly uplands, into broad, low northern plains, which are vast in the east.
 This extended lowland is known as the Great European Plain and at its heart lies the North German Plain.
 An arc of uplands also exists along the north-western seaboard, which begins in the western parts of the islands of Britain and Ireland, and then continues along the mountainous, fjord-cut spine of Norway.

 This description is simplified.
 Subregions such as the Iberian Peninsula and the Italian Peninsula contain their own complex features, as does mainland Central Europe itself, where the relief contains many plateaus, river valleys and basins that complicate the general trend.
 Sub-regions like Iceland, Britain and Ireland are special cases.
 The former is a land unto itself in the northern ocean that is counted as part of Europe, while the latter are upland areas that were once joined to the mainland until rising sea levels cut them off.

+The largest European lakes are located in the north of the continent.
+The Volga and Danube are the two longest rivers of Europe.
+Europe's largest waterfall (by flow rate) are the Rhine Falls on the Rhine.